Nikon D750 vs Olympus E-PL8

 Studio photographers will appreciate that the Nikon D750 (unlike the E-PL8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the E-PL8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL8 was succeeded by the Olympus E-PL9.
+Both the D750 and the E-PL8 have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the E-PL8 was followed by the Olympus E-PL9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what conclusions can be drawn?
 Is the Nikon D750 better than the Olympus E-PL8 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.